-Unit code: F84P 34
+Unit code:HP6Y47

-Unit purpose:This Unit is designed to introduce the candidate to the framework of law as itapplies within the business environment.
+Unit purpose:This Unit is designed to introduce the candidate to the framework of law as it applies within the business environment.
 The Unit will examine the sources of Scottish law, the contractual relationships between individuals, the contractual relationships between individuals and businesses, and the distinction between types of business relationships.
-It is primarily intended forcandidates who require a knowledge of legal matters in a business context.
+It is primarily intended for candidates who require a knowledge of legal matters in a business context.

-1. Explain the main sources of Scots business law

-2. Explain the law of contract

-3. Distinguish the legal characteristics of the various types of business organisations and relationships Credit value: 1 HN Credit at SCQF level 7: (8 SCQF credit points at SCQF level 7\)
+- 1. Explain the main sources of Scots business law - 2.
+Explain the law of contract - 3.
+Distinguish the legal characteristics of the various types of business organisations and relationships Credit points and level: 1 SQA Credit at SCQF level 7: (8 SCQF credit points at SCQF level 7)

-Recommended prior knowledge and skills:Entry to this Unit is at the discretion of thecentre.
+Recommended prior knowledge and skills:Entry to this Unit is at the discretion of the centre.

 However it would be beneficial if candidates possess good communication skills.
-These maybe demonstrated by the achievement of the Core Skill Communication at SCQF level 6, or HigherEnglish or equivalent.
+These maybe demonstrated by the achievement of the Core Skill Communication at SCQF level 6, or Higher English or equivalent.

-Core skills:here are opportunities in this Unit to develop the Core Skills of Communication atSCQF level 6, Problem Solving at SCQF level 6, and Information and Communication Technology atSCQF level 5, although there is no automatic certification of Core Skills or Core Skills components.
+Core skills:here are opportunities in this Unit to develop the Core Skills of Communication at SCQF level 6, Problem Solving at SCQF level 6, and Information and Communication Technology at SCQF level 5, although there is no automatic certification of Core Skills or Core Skills components.

-Assessment:Assessment for all three Outcomes may take the form of open-book assessmentsbased on stimulus material, either a case study, restricted response questions or a combination ofboth.
+Assessment: Assessment for all three Outcomes may take the form of open-book assessments based on stimulus material, either a case study, restricted response questions or a combination of both.
 Candidates may compile responses from their own research.
-Assessments may be integratedbetween Outcomes.
+Assessments may be integrated between Outcomes.